ctds-usyd/library-webscraping/_episodes/04-lxml.md

 ## Quirks and quality assurance

 Run the above scraper.
-Does it print any output indicative of problems (or quirks) in the web site?
+Do our `print` statements highlight any quirks in the web site?

-Open the output in a spreadsheet program like Microsoft Excel.
+Open the output (`unsc-resolutions.csv`) in a spreadsheet program like Microsoft Excel.
 Can you identify any other quirks from the data?

 > ## Challenge: debug the issues
 > Your scraper should have reported: